Center Home Science Policy Photos University of Colorado spacer

 • Reflections on something surprising, new, or counterintuitive that you learned from the readings

 Participating in class discussion, and preparing comments helps in a number of ways.
-Of note, while challenging and enhancing your engagement with the material, it also provides a series of working notes from which you can draw for your roundtable facilitation and final paper.
+Of note, while improving your detailed understanding the material, it also provides a series of working notes from which you can draw for your roundtable facilitation and final paper.

-During the Thursday sessions (except for the first week, the week of Oct 6 and group presentation weeks), everyone will take turns co-facilitating roundtable discussions of the week’s readings and themes.
+During the ten Thursday sessions specified below, everyone will take turns co-facilitating roundtable discussions of the week’s readings and themes.
 I will provide a sign-up sheet in the first sessions in order to pick the week and theme for facilitation.
 This co-facilitation will have three main elements:

 1. preparation of a Comment Sheet before the session